Sample Itinerary

 Jaipur

 Start your day early by visiting the stunning Taj Mahal in the soft morning light of sunrise.
 Enjoy a relaxed breakfast and the scenic 4.5-hour drive to Jaipur.
 Along the way, you'll have the chance to see the historic stepwells of Abhaneri and then pause for a flavor-packed lunch.
-Upon reaching Jaipur, check-in at your hotel and freshen up for the evening to head out to Bar Palladio for drinks and a nice dinner.
+Upon reaching Jaipur, check-in at your hotel, where you can relax or freshen up for a nice dinner in the city.

 Jaipur was north India’s first planned city.
 It was erected by the ruler of Amer as a 'city of victory' during the 18th century and has a rich history that spans four different eras.
 Jaipur is often referred to as the 'pink city.'
 Some believe it was painted pink to welcome the Prince of Wales, while others attribute it to the color of the sandstone.
 Regardless of the reason, the city exudes a unique charm that is a beautiful fusion of history and modernity.